 Starfield release date

-We saw our first glimpse of the game during E3 2018.
+Other than that, we previously saw our first glimpse of the game during E3 2018.
 It's not much more than a title and setting at this point, but the video does introduce us to an unnamed planet, a floating satellite or space station, and some sort of... glowing wormhole?

 Check out the teaser trailer below: